 Putting together all the pieces of a jigsaw puzzle will always be fun, regardless of age.

 Jigsaw puzzles also happen to improve short-term memory and visual-spatial reasoning and exercise both sides of the brain at once.

-It doesn’t matter if they’re working on a 1,000-piece image of Buckingham Palace or a 100-piece puzzle of The Avengers.
+It doesn’t matter if they’re working on a 1,000-piece image of Buckingham Palace or a 100-piece large piece puzzle of The Avengers.
 Once your elderly loved one gets started, they will be enjoying a fun way of exercising their brain.